 As we head into summer most people are not thing about vacations and where to go.
 With that in mind, I was inspired by the vacation rental site Tripping.com and want to share the following top 10 friendly dog parks and dog beaches in Florida.
 After all, Fido wants to join you on your vacation too.
 I know our dogs Dolly and Belle love to go and explore new places with us.
 Above is a picture of them at a dog park here in Colorado.

 I have to say thought, that they aren’t too keen on the beach.
 I think the waves scare them, but they love the dog parks we’ve taken them to visit.
-Even though our dogs aren’t too fond of them, I know many dogs love going to dog beaches so I decided to include them as well.
+Even though our dogs aren’t too fond of beaches, I know many dogs do.
+Thus I decided to include them as well.
 After all, we are talking about Florida, right?
 With that said, they are listed in alphabetical order by the city where they are located in Florida.

 Fernandina Beach – Fort Clinch State Park – Camp out at this state park with your pooch and check out tours of this historic area, which served as a fort during the Civil War.

 Fort Myers Beach – Bonita Beach Dog Park – No leashes are required at this dog park on the edge of Lover’s Key State Park, so let your dog run free… but the park has no fences, so be careful.

 Jupiter – Ocean Cay Park – Visit the only dog friendly beach in Palm Beach County.
 Relax under the pavilions, go fishing or play volleyball on the beach.